macmanes-lab/protocols/TagSeq.md

   - Place on magnet for 5 min or until solution is clear
   - Pipette out and discard clear solution
   - Wash: Add 200 uL fresh 80% EtOH without removing from magnet and incubate for 30 sec.
 Pipette off and discard the EtOH.
-  - Repeat 80% EtOH wash, and let air dry for 3 min (OR IS IT 2 minutes or 10 minutes?), remove from magnet.
+  - Repeat 80% EtOH wash, spin down, and let air dry for 3 min, remove from magnet.
   - Add 5 uL RNase/DNase free water to beads – KEEP BEADS AND TUBES, do not transfer, do not pause

 **MUST CONTINUE**